Doctor of Social Science (DSocSci)

 - be able to enhance the growing discipline areas of human resource development and labour market studies

-The DSocSci is equivalent to a PhD and like the PhD allows holders to title themselves "doctor".
-The DSocSci programme is available for study by distance learning only and can be completed in a minimum of 48 months to a maximum of 72 months.
-Candidates can start their degree in October, January, or April.
+The DSocSci is equivalent to a PhD - and like the PhD holders are allowed to use the title 'Doctor'.
+The DSocSci is available for study by distance learning only and can be completed in a minimum of 48 months to a maximum of 72 months.
+You can start your degree in February, May or October.

 We will require evidence of a relevant Masters degree, preferably at distinction level, together with a detailed outline of your initial research proposal.
 The validity and quality of the proposal will be of crucial significance in determining eligibility for entry.